Back to Top

 The journal ALLRO, ISSN 1224-7588, is not open-access.
 The articles can be found in C.E.E.O.L., irrespectively EBSCO databases (EBSCO Literary Reference Center Plus).

-Analele Universității din Oradea Fascicula Limba și Literatura Română
+Analele Universității din Oradea Fascicula Limba și Literatura Română (ALLRO)

 THE TOPICS COVERED BY OUR JOURNAL: ◊ The dynamics and trends of Romanian literature. ◊ The dialogue of Romanian literature with other cultures and literatures. ◊ Identity, otherness, anthropology and literature, cultural studies. ◊ Identity and literary constructs. ◊ Time and literary theory. ◊ Myths and (Post)modern authors. ◊ Language phenomena, Romance languages and literatures. ◊ Comparative literature. ◊ European Romance languages and literatures and their dialogues with other continents.